Karakachan dog

 The Karakachan dog is a breed that originated from Bulgaria.
-It is related to the livestock guardian dogs of the surrounding countries: Romania to the north, North Macedonia and Serbia to the west, and Greece and Turkey to the south.
+It is related to the livestock guardian dogs of the surrounding countries: Romania to the north, North Macedonia and Serbia to the west, and Greece, and Turkey to the south.
 The dog is named after the Karakachans, Greek nomadic shepherds.
 Due to their conservative stock-breeding traditions, they have preserved some of the oldest breeds of domestic animals in Europe: the Karakachan sheep, Karakachan horse and the Karakachan dog.

-In the past, this dog was widely used in Bulgaria as a border army watchdog.
+This dog was used as a livestock guardian prized for its intelligence and fearless nature.
+It is known as the "wolf killer".
+The Karakachan dog was also later used in Bulgaria as a border army watchdog.
+The breed was almost extinguished, and was only preserved through the fierce protection and dedication of the Bulgarian shepherds in the mountain regions.
 Nowadays it is used primarily as a livestock guardian dog and property guard dog.
 The most numerous populations of working purebred livestock guarding Karakachan dogs are found in Bulgaria and the United States.
 The Karakachan was officially recognised as a Bulgarian native breed in 2005.
 They are part of the origin of the Bulgarian Shepherd, but should not be confused as the same breed.